ryusei-hayashi/test-repo/README.md

 ### Usage
 #### Input Music
 - Input music to be used in the created game
-- Choose input way from Spotify API, Audiostock, YoutubeDL, Uploader
+- Choose input way from Spotify API, Audiostock, YoutubeDL
 - YoutubeDL has many [Supported Sites](https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md)

 #### Scene of Input Music